As you learn more about WordPress, you may occasionally come across references to the term blogroll.

 The Advanced link settings section contains the following:

-- Image Address: Lets you specify an image to be displayed with the link.
-Add the image URL and make sure that the image is small (around 16×16 like a favicon).
+- Image Address: Specify an image to be displayed with the link.
+Add an image URL and make sure that the image is small (around 16×16 like a favicon).

-- RSS Address: If your theme allows it, the RSS feed associated with the link will display next to the links.
+- RSS Address: If your theme allows it, the RSS feed associated with the link will display next to your links.

 - Rating: Add a rating score to the link if you want to sort links by rating (see the ‘Links’ widget section below).

-Note: If you tick the Keep this link private checkbox, your link will not be visible when links are displayed on your site …
+Note: If you tick the Keep this link private checkbox, the link will not be visible when links are displayed on your site …

-Making a link private allows you to toggle link visibility on or off without deleting it (this is useful if you want to have seasonal links) …
+Making links private lets you toggle link visibility on or off without deleting your links (this is useful if you want to use seasonal links) …

-To view all the links you have added to the Link Manager, choose Links > All Links in the admin menu …
+To view all the links you have added, go to the main dashboard navigation menu and click on Links > All Links …

 (Links Menu – All Links)

-Select the item to be edited and click on Edit to bring up the link’s information …
+Locate the item you want to edit and click on Edit to bring up the item’s link information …

 (Editing links)

-- Click on Visit Link to check that you have set up your link’s URL correctly (your link will open in a new window),
+- Click on Visit Link to check that you have set up everything correctly (the link will open up in a new window),

-- Click Delete to remove the link if you no longer require it …
+- Click Delete to remove the link from your table of links if you no longer require it …

-To delete links, click on Links > All Links in your WP admin menu …
+To delete links, go to your WP dashboard navigation menu and click on Links > All Links …

 (Links – All Links)

-To delete links individually, hover over the link that you want to remove from the link table and click on Delete …
+To delete links individually, hover your cursor over the link that you want to remove from the link table and click Delete …

 (Deleting links)

-To delete a number of links at once, either click on the check box next to each link that you want deleted, or select all links by clicking on the main check box next to the ‘Name’ column header …
+To delete a number of links at once, either tick the checkboxes next to individual items that you want to remove, or select all links by clicking on the checkbox next to the ‘Name’ column header at the top of the list …

-Choose Delete from the ‘Bulk Actions’ menu, and click the Apply button to delete all selected links …
+Select Delete from the ‘Bulk Actions’ menu, and click Apply to remove your selected links …

-Now that you know how to set up link categories and how to add, edit and delete links, it’s time to learn how to display links on your website.
+Now that you know how to configure link categories and how to add, edit and delete links, it’s time to learn how to make links display on your website.

-To access and configure your Link widgets, click on Appearance > Widgets in your dashboard menu …
+To access and configure your Link widgets, go to your navigation menu and select Appearance > Widgets …

 (Links widget)

-To make the ‘Links’ widget active, drag the widget to one of the widget sections and drop it wherever you would like the links section to display …
+To make the ‘Links’ widget active, drag it to one of the active widget sections and drop it wherever you want the links section to show up …

 The Links widget provides various configurable options.
-For example, you can specify what information you want displayed about your links and how many links you want to display on your sidebar …
+You can specify what information you would like to display about your links and how many links you would like displayed on your sidebar menu …

-You can also add multiple link widgets to your sidebars and footers.
-This allows you to create and display lists of links throughout your site …
+You can add multiple link widgets to your sidebar and footer.
+This lets you create and feature link categories throughout your site …

 (You can add multiple link widgets to your sidebar)

-Select a link category from the ‘Select Link Category:’ pull-down menu …
+You can select a link category from the ‘Select Link Category:’ pulldown menu …

 (Link widget options – Select Link Category)

-Once you are done setting up the links widget, click Save to update your settings.
-A links should now display on your sidebar menu …
+Once you are done configuring the links widget, click Save to update your settings.
+A links should appear on your website …

 As the above example shows, you can display specific links to your site visitors (e.g. a list for a specific link category only), and add multiple lists of links to your sidebar menu.

 Need help with widgets?
-We have written a detailed article about widgets.
-To learn more, go here:
+We have written a comprehensive article about adding widgets.
+Go here to learn more about this:

 Links Manager – Additional Information

-If you have loads of links, the Link Manager plugin lets you easily administer these with sort, filter, and search functions.
+If you have many links, the Link Manager plugin lets you easily administer these with sort, filter, and search functionality.

 This displays a list of all links grouped under a specific link category …